Sara Sheridan: Work

 A portrait of her by Scottish artist Sophie Mckay Knight, the result of a creative collaboration, was featured by The Guardian Art & Design column in 2015 before going on public exhibition in the National Gallery of Scotland.

 She is a former member of the Society of Authors Committee for Scotland and the Crime Writers Association.
 From 2009 to 2015 Sheridan sat on the board of writers' collective, '26'.
 She both managed and took part in the 26 Treasures projects which took place at the V&A, Kensington, the Museum of Childhood, Bethnal Green, The National Museum of Scotland, Edinburgh and the Museum of Childhood, Edinburgh.
 The resulting book, 26 Treasures won the Literature Category at the British Design Awards 2013.
 Sheridan also ran the organisation's annual charity advent calendar, 26 Stories for Christmas.
+Sheridan is credited with mentoring several young, Scottish, female writers early in their careers.

 In 2016 Sheridan co-founded REEK with her daughter, fashion producer, Molly Sheridan.
 REEK was a fragrance company that spoke out against the lack of female memorialisation throughout history and challenged beauty industry norms.
 REEK's fragrances memorialised 'heroic, unapologetic and passionate women from history to the present day' and its first scent was launched in 2016 in memory of the Jacobite women.
 It has been called the 'first feminist fragrance'.
 In 2017 the company launched an eau de parfum in celebration of the memory of witches.
 The company closed in 2020 and its artefacts were collected by the National Museum of Scotland and Glasgow Women's Library.